 - Please review RSA 178:15 Beverage Vendor License.

 Once you have obtained a Beverage Vendor license application, your company will be required to file the following information in order to get your product(s) approved for sale within New Hampshire.
 (LIQ rule 506.09)

-- A copy of your Federal label approval (TTB colas) for bottles, cans and kegs that your company wishes to sell in New Hampshire;
+- 1. A copy of your Federal label approval (TTB colas) for bottles, cans and kegs that your company wishes to sell in New Hampshire (if applicable);

 - A statement indicating what package configuration your product(s) will be shipped into New Hampshire to licensed beverage wholesaler(s). i.e. 12 ounce bottles packed 24 to the case or 15.5 gallon kegs: